vjlab/resources/methods-tree-computation1-theory.md

 - **Bayesian** methods have an extra step of modeling the uncertainty we have about any previous relevant information as a probability distribution by itself.
 This is called the *prior*.
 - ML trees can deal with sequence data that doesn't have dates (branch lengths indicate sequence similarity).
 Bayesian trees can compute time-stamped trees (branch lengths indicate passage of time)

-*Note: all this is actually much easier in maths, because many things get lost in translation when attempting to convert these concepts into English.
-Ultimately, it's all just calculus.*

 ## ML Trees

 ### Consensus Tree vs. Best (Maximum Likelihood) Tree